CtrlK

 Specificity

-Names the domain (complex reasoning) and some actions (decompose, confidence tracking, backtracking), but 'atomic units' is somewhat abstract and the full range of concrete actions is not comprehensively listed.
+Names the domain (complex reasoning/problem decomposition) and some actions (decompose into atomic units, confidence tracking, backtracking), but the actions are somewhat abstract and methodology-focused rather than concrete task outcomes.

 2 / 3